 - 30% for income above Rs 15 lakh

-This means lower tax rate for those in the Rs 5 to 15 lakh section.
-No tax upto Rs.
+This means a lower tax rate for those in the Rs 5 to 15 lakh section.
+No tax up to Rs.
 5 Lacks

 - The new tax system shall be optional for taxpayers.
-A person who is currently availing more deductions and exemption under the Income Tax Act may decide to profit them and keep on paying expense in the old system.
+A person who is currently availing more deductions and exemptions under the Income Tax Act may decide to profit them and keep on paying expenses in the old system.

 Instant PAN through Aadhaar